 - Log into the Cloud UI.

-- In the User Settings section, update the user settings.
+- Update the user settings.

 - Click Save changes.

 The following examples configure email notifications to Gmail for a user that you specify.
 Which example you use depends on the version of Elasticsearch that your cluster is running.

 For version 5.0 and later: Use X-Pack to configure an email watch action.
 To learn more, see Configuring Email Actions.

 xpack.notification.email.account: gmail_account: profile: gmail smtp: auth: true starttls.enable: true host: smtp.gmail.com port: 587 user: <username> password: <password>

 For versions before 5.0: Use Watcher to configure an email watch action.
 To learn more, see Configuring Email Actions.